VyperCore/bucket/README.md

 SOFTWARE.

 ## Roadmap
-There are several features planned but not actively started.
-These include:
+There are several features planned, these include:

 - Coverage filtering to enable only coverpoints of interest (In progress)
 - Improved coverage viewer (In progress)